LuoGuiwen/Guiwen-Luo/README.md

 #### - Updates

-*Fall 2023*, Starting from Sep 1, I commenced a short term post-doc in ECE, University of Waterloo.
+*Fall 2023*, starting from Sep 1, I commenced a short term post-doc in ECE, University of Waterloo.
 This position will end on March 31, 2024.
 I am open to have a new position.

 *Summer 2023*, I defended my PhD thesis [[Link to my thesis](https://uwspace.uwaterloo.ca/bitstream/handle/10012/19626/Luo_Guiwen.pdf?sequence=3&isAllowed=y)]